There’s something new in the world of electronic music!

 - You play chords, not by contorting your fingers into complicated shapes, but by ‘naming’ the chord you see in the sheet-music, in a few quick key-strokes

-- The instrument is very portable – all you need is a laptop with an amplifier, a modern boom-box, or speakers on your computer, and you can play it either sitting in a chair (with the keyboard on your knees), or standing up (with a harness or stand for the keyboard)
+- The instrument is very portable – all you need is a laptop with an amplifier, a full-size keyboard, and you can play it either sitting in a chair (with the keyboard on your knees), or standing up (with a harness or music-stand for the keyboard)

 - Add another USB typing-keyboard, and you have the equivalent of “piano 4-hands” – add another, and it’s “piano 6-hands”…